reinpk/radioactive/README.md

 Currently the library can model:
 - decay and radioactivity of nuclear waste

-Soon it would be great to add the data and physics required for modeling:
+It would be cool to add the data and physics required for modeling:
 - neutron capture
 - fission
 - different varieties of decay radiation (alpha, beta, gamma)